r-lib/slider/README.md

   - `slide()` iterates over your data like [`purrr::map()`](https://purrr.tidyverse.org/reference/map.html), but uses a sliding window to do so.
-It is type stable, and always returns a result with the same size as its input.
+It is type-stable, and always returns a result with the same size as its input.

   - `slide_index()` computes a rolling calculation *relative to an